-Middletown is a medium-sized coastal town (i.e. on the ocean, a bay, or inlet) located in the state of New Jersey.
-With a population of 29,435 people and seven constituent neighborhoods, Middletown is the 58th largest community in New Jersey.
+Middletown is a medium-sized town located in the state of New Jersey.
+With a population of 24,472 people and six constituent neighborhoods, Middletown is the 78th largest community in New Jersey.

 Housing costs in Middletown are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.

-Middletown is a decidedly white-collar town, with fully 85.39% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Middletown is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Middletown who work in management occupations (13.97%), sales jobs (13.91%), and office and administrative support (13.34%).
+Middletown is a decidedly white-collar town, with fully 85.28% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Middletown is a town of sales and office workers, managers, and professionals.
+There are especially a lot of people living in Middletown who work in sales jobs (14.04%), management occupations (12.80%), and business and financial occupations (11.82%).

 Also of interest is that Middletown has more people living here who work in computers and math than 95% of the places in the US.

+Middletown is a somewhat ethnically-diverse town.
 The people who call Middletown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Middletown residents report their race to be White, followed by Asian.
-Important ancestries of people in Middletown include Irish, German, Polish, and English.
+Important ancestries of people in Middletown include Irish, Italian, German, Polish, and English.

 The most common language spoken in Middletown is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Polish.